-An interview and audition is required for entry to the BFA in Performing Arts course.
-For the audition you must prepare one classical monologue (ie. pre the year 1900) and one contrasting modern monologue (ie. post the year 1900).
-Each piece should be approximately three minutes.
+An interview and audition is required for entry to the BFA in Musical Theatre course.
+For the audition you should prepare two spoken monologues, one classic, one modern; two contrasting musical theatre songs, one pre 1965; and partake in a dance assessment.
 Students should contact the Admissions Office at American College Dublin for details on the interview and audition process.

 The College accepts students from further education colleges to all of its courses.
 Students must have gained three distinctions in a cognate area of the programme that they wish to study.
 Students must have a full level 5 or level 6 award and this award may have been taken over a number of years.
 Students with a FETAC qualification can gain access to both American College Dublin and American College Delaware.

 Mature applicants can apply directly to the Admissions office.
-An interview and audition is required for entry to the BFA in Performing Arts course.
-For the audition you must prepare one classical monologue (ie. pre the year 1900) and one contrasting modern monologue (ie. post the year 1900).
-Each piece should be approximately three minutes.
-Mature students should contact the Admissions Office at American College Dublin for details on the interview and audition process.
+An interview and audition is required for entry to the BFA in Musical Theatre course.
+For the audition you must prepare one spoken monologue, one a capella singing piece, and one dance piece (if you wish to have a backing track for the dance, please bring a CD).
+Each piece should be no more than two minutes in length.
+Mature applicants should contact the Admissions Office at American College Dublin for details on the interview and audition process.